AmbireTech/adex-protocol/README.md

 Should the validator(s) come online again, everything can resume as normal.

-The possibility of validators going offline is mitigated by (1) the architecture of [the validator stack](#validator-stack-platform) - there's always a sentry node and (2) the ability of OUTPACE to work with any arbitrary number of validators.
+The possibility of validators going offline is mitigated by (1) the architecture of [the validator stack](#validator-stack-platform) and (2) the ability of OUTPACE to work with any arbitrary number of validators.